skx/maildir-tools/README.md

 * `maildir-utils messages`
   * This lists the messages inside a folder.
   * Handling the output in a flexible fashion.

+Both of these default to looking in `~/Maildir` but the `-prefix /path/to/root` will let you change the directory.
+Maildirectories are handled recursively, and things are pretty fast but I guess local SSDs help with that.
+For everything else there is always the option to cache things.

+# Sub-Commands

+This is a simple proof of concept, it might become more useful, it might become abandoned.

+Currently this project will build a single monolithic binary with a couple of sub-commands, run with no arguments to see usage information.

 ## `maildir-utils maildirs`